Phillip Sheridan, PhD Associate Professor of Physical Chemistry

 PhD, University of Arizona

-Understanding metal ligand bonding is important because metals play a central role in the function of many chemical systems.
+Metals play a central role in many chemical systems.
 For example, metals occupy the active sites of many biologically important molecules and act as catalytic surfaces for hydrogenation and polymerization reactions.
-In many cases, the interaction of the metal with the surrounding atoms is not well understood.
-By studying small metal-containing molecules using spectroscopy, fundamental metal-ligand bonding and geometric information can be obtained and provide insight into larger molecular systems.
+Small metal-containing molecules can be synthesized and studied in the gas phase allowing for fundamental bonding and geometric information to be obtained.